 There you are.

 Jon turns to see a different Lannister approaching him now through the snow.
-Tyrion keeps a wary eye on Rhaegal, still growling over his dinner.
+Tyrion's eyes are on Rhaegal, watching the dragon with a sort of envious reverence.

 Getting in touch with your Targaryen side, I see.

 Too soon to say.

 You think this one lets just anyone walk up and pet him like a puppy?

 Jon doesn't answer.
 Rhaegal returns to his meal, and Jon returns to his dragon-watching bench.